sonixx02/sonixx02/README.md

 # 💫 About Me:
-🌱 I’m currently learning everything.<br><br>
+🌱 I’m currently learning everything.
-🚀 I’m expanding my expertise in system design, AI integration, and scalable web architectures.<br><br>
+🚀 I’m expanding my expertise in system design, AI integration, and scalable web architectures.
-👯 I’m looking to collaborate on innovative projects that drive real-world impact.<br><br>
+👯 I’m looking to collaborate on innovative projects that drive real-world impact.
-💬 Ask me about: Web Development, JavaScript Ecosystem, Backend Technologies.<br><br>
+💬 Ask me about: Web Development, JavaScript Ecosystem, Backend Technologies.
 ⚡ Fun fact: I love playing chess—strategizing both in code and on the board!

 ## 🌐 Socials: